|

 This condition can occur not just after menopause, but also in the premenopausal period when the estrogen levels begin to decrease.

-Also called 'Senile vaginitis', postmenopausal vaginitis may be accompanied by infections spreading upwards from the vagina to the uterus and downwards all around the vulva.
+Also called 'Atrophic vaginitis', postmenopausal vaginitis may be accompanied by infections spreading upwards from the vagina to the uterus and downwards all around the vulva.

-Some women complain that the itching is so severe, they have to splash cold water on their genital organs in an attempt to stop the itching.
+Some women complain that the itching is so severe that they have to splash cold water on their genital organs in an attempt to control it.
 Others say that they have to rub themselves hard or press a pillow between their legs at night to control the itching.

 Some women may have small patchy areas of ulcers on the vaginal walls.
 In an old and chronic case of infection, these ulcers may cause the walls of the vagina to stick together, leading to partial closure of the vagina.